 'All indoor areas on campus' includes classrooms, lecture theatres, laboratories, libraries, social spaces and hopper buses.
 There may be signs up in these places advising that face coverings are encouraged.

 What if people aren’t wearing one?

-We also have to respectful of each other.
-We will be regularly reminding people that face coverings help you to reduce your risk to others and help others to reduce their risk to you.
+We also have to be respectful of each other.
+We will regularly be reminding people that face coverings help you to reduce your risk to others and help others reduce their risk to you.

 If you feel comfortable to do so why not ask those around you to wear one and equally if someone asks you to wear one please do so if you can.

 - Make sure you wash your hands regularly with soap and water for 20 seconds - there will be signs directing you to the nearest handwashing stations.

 - Clean work and study stations before and after use - this includes mice and keyboards; cleaning equipment will be provided.

 - Avoid sharing equipment and stationery - including pens and pencils - with other staff and students.